oneapi-src/oneDAL/docs/source/dev_guide/algorithms/linear_ridge_regression/linear-ridge-regression-computation.rst

 Prediction
 ----------

-For a description of the input and output, refer to `Usage Model: Training and Prediction <https://software.intel.com/en-us/daal-programming-guide-usage-model-training-and-prediction-1>`_.
+For a description of the input and output, refer to :ref:`regression_usage_model`.

 At the prediction stage, linear and ridge regressions have the following parameters: